rmsrosa/WebsiteGen/README.md

-# Website generation
+# Website Generator

-This repository is for generating my personal website, containing both work and non-work related stuff.
+This repository is for generating my personal website, containing both work and non-work related stuff, and currently hosted at [rmsrosa.github.io](https://rmsrosa.github.io).

 It uses [Franklin.jl](https://github.com/tlienart/Franklin.jl), in the [Julia language](https://julialang.org).